In this chapter the following topics will be discussed:

-Radioactivity comes from the nucleus of atoms where repelling protons are held together.
-Neutrons help protons to be held together by creating enough distance between them.
-A proton and a neutron hold each other by strong attraction forces that act over very short distances, while two protons repel each other by the Coulomb’s repulsive forces regardless of the distance between them.
-If by any means the distance between two protons (separated by one or more neutrons) is disturbed or increased, then the repulsive forces overcome the short-range attraction forces and the protons eject like when compressed springs are released.
+Protons and neutrons form the nucleus of atoms.
+Radioactivity comes from the nucleus of atoms where repelling protons are somehow held together.
+Neutrons help protons to be held together by creating a certain distance between them to reduce repulsion.
+In addition to the repulsive force between every two protons, an attraction force is also at work at the nucleus that is called the "short range attraction force."
+Every two protons repel each other by the Coulomb's repulsive force regardless of the distance between them while the short range attraction force is pulling them together.
+Within very small distances the short range attraction force overcomes the repulsive force and holds the protons together.
+If by any means the distance between the protons (usually separated by neutrons in between them) is disturbed or increased, then the repulsive forces overcome the short-range attraction forces and the protons eject like when compressed springs are released.
 The ejection of a single or a group of particles from the nucleus of atoms is called radioactivity.
-Radioactivity can be ejected particles or very energetic photons (strong electromagnetic radiation called "Gamma rays").
+Radioactivity is also the emergence of very energetic photons (strong electromagnetic radiation) called the "Gamma rays."

 For very light elements, the number of protons is almost the same as the number of neutrons.
-As elements get heavier, more and more neutrons are needed to hold protons together and therefore keep the nucleus intact.
+As elements get heavier, more and more neutrons are needed to hold their protons together in order to keep the nucleus intact.
 For very heavy elements, even excess neutrons cannot hold the protons together and radioactivity occurs more often.
-The first 8 elements of the Periodic Table ( H, He, Li, Be, B, C, N, and Oxygen) are shown below:
+The first 8 elements of the Periodic Table ( H, He, Li, Be, B, C, N, and O) are shown below:

 where A = Z + N is the # of nucleons and Z = the # of protons.
 For example, the most abundant type of carbon has 6 protons and 6 neutrons that make 12 nucleons at its nucleus.
 After oxygen, fluorine has 9 protons but 10 neutrons written as